LxLung/LxLung/README.md

 <h3 align="center">A Game Developer from San Francisco</h3>

 - 🔭 I’m currently working on a **GLTF Parser**
+- 🌟 I like to explore the different graphics APIs out there (Direct3D12, Vulkan, Metal or OpenGL).
+I love learning and read about new rendering techniques and try to implement them.

 - 🌱 I’m currently learning **OpenGL, Godot, Arduino & Raspberry Pi, Digital Art**